-There’s been a marked rise in the promotion of ventilation as a preventive measure for minimising the risk of COVID-19 spreading indoors.
-That makes sense, since regularly refreshing indoor air in homes, offices, public spaces, schools, etc. dilutes polluted (and potentially contaminated) indoor air.
-Significantly fewer virus particles in the indoor air cut down on the risk of infection.
+There has been a real emphasis placed on ventilation as a preventative measure for minimising the risk of COVID-19 spreading indoors; since regularly refreshing indoor air in homes, offices, public spaces and schools dilutes polluted potentially contaminated indoor air.
+It is understood that when there are fewer virus particles, the risk of infection is also reduced.

 The need for constant ventilation

 Although there is no conclusive evidence yet, an increasing number of scientists are signalling that COVID-19 transmission is airborne, and more specifically, that this happens through tiny contaminated airborne particles called aerosols.
 Aerosols can remain in the air for more than 20 minutes; that can be a problem – especially in well-insulated, airtight buildings.
 Briefly opening the windows to air things out doesn’t do enough though, unfortunately.
 What you need is constant ventilation

 , which, for the record, is now a requirement in all new or renovated buildings.
 This not only ensures that you get to breathe healthy indoor air 24/7 but also means that the aerosols are diluted, which reduces the risk of virus transmission.

 A smart ventilation system does all the work for you

 The good news is that a smart ventilation system

 basically does all the work for you, without you having to lift a finger.
 On the one hand, ‘smart’ means that the ventilation system is continuously monitoring the indoor air quality with its moisture, CO2, and odour sensors.
 The system then uses this to fully automatically adapt the ventilation in every room of the house.
 This kind of ventilation is called Smartzone ventilation.
 Smartzone ventilation takes Renson beyond standard ventilation systems.

 Smartzone ventilation: immediate extraction of polluted indoor air